denfrost/AudioSpline/README.md

 #### Using a Blueprint Class
 Create a blueprint class and do the same step above.
 This will allow you to add your unique blueprint logic to the Audio Spline.
 ![](Documentation/Images/Image04.PNG)

+### How to contact me
+For any feedback please send me an email: luigiplatania94@gmail.com